hammerdirt-analyst/solid-waste-team/titlepage.md

 # The solid waste experience

-Students have been colecting beach litter samples in Saint Sulpice, on the shore of Lake Geneva since 2016.
+Students have been collecting beach litter samples in Saint Sulpice, on the shore of Lake Geneva since 2016.
 This is the record of that experience.
 Their data has contributed to federal and regional reports that help others make decisions and inform the public.
 The methods for assessing shoreline litter contamination were first tested with the students before being included in IQAASL and
 Pla'stock.
 Our focus is on the data generating process and how we can consider the data in the context of that process.